mozilla-services/heka-docs/source/architecture/extending.rst

 schema system by making use of the Go language's automatic parsing of JSON values into suitable struct objects.

-Plugins that wish to provide a custom configuration struct that will be populated from the config file JSON should implement the `HasConfigStruct` interface defined in the `config.go <https://github.com /mozilla- services/heka/blob/dev/pipeline/config.go>`_ file::
+Plugins that wish to provide a custom configuration struct to be populated from the config file JSON should implement the `HasConfigStruct` interface defined in the `config.go <https://github.com/mozilla- services/heka/blob/dev/pipeline/config.go>`_ file::

     type HasConfigStruct interface {